Blackout challenge

-The Blackout challenge is an internet challenge based around a choking game, intending to restrict breathing for a set duration of time.
-It gained widespread notoriety on TikTok in 2021, primarily among children.
+The blackout challenge is an internet challenge based around the choking game, which deprives the brain of oxygen.
+It gained widespread attention on TikTok in 2021, primarily among children.
 It has been compared to other online challenges and hoaxes that have exclusively targeted a young audience.
-It has been linked to numerous deaths of children.
+It has been linked to the deaths of at least twenty children.

 Origin and spread

-Choking games existed before the widespread use of social media.
+The concept of choking games has existed from before the popularisation of social media.
 A 2008 CDC report identified 82 "probable choking-game deaths" between young people aged 6 to 19 between 1995 and 2007.

 Similar challenges

 Time magazine reported in 2018 that social media platforms made information about the concept more widespread, leading more children to attempt it alone rather than with others.
-In 2019, internet challenges that involved self-harm, such as the "Momo" and "Blue Whale" challenges, created widespread coverage online for allegedly encouraging children to commit suicide.
+In 2019, alleged internet challenges that involved self-harm, such as the "Momo" and "Blue Whale" challenges, created widespread coverage online for allegedly encouraging children to attempt suicide.
 The Atlantic reported that both were ultimately hoaxes that used local news reporting and concerned online posts to spread the challenges, which never became prevalent online.

 Impact and lawsuits

-The Washington Post has reported that TikTok ultimately ended up blocking search results for the challenge and related terms, instead presenting a warning message.
+The Washington Post reported that TikTok chose to block search results for the challenge and related terms, instead presenting a warning message.
 The challenge has resulted in the deaths of between fifteen and twenty children.
 Several lawsuits have been filed against TikTok for allegedly causing the deaths of children who have attempted it, though all have ended up in dismissals based on legal immunity.

-Paul Diamond, a district judge in Philadelphia, has ruled that the company was immune from a lawsuit under the Communications Decency Act and Section 230, which prevents liability based on the work of others.
+Paul Diamond, a district judge in Philadelphia, ruled that the company was immune from a lawsuit under the Communications Decency Act and Section 230, which prevents liability based on the work of others.
+The Court of Appeals for the Third Circuit reversed Diamond on August 26, 2024, holding that the protections afforded by the Communications Decency Act and Section 230 do not apply to the algorithms used by social media.